 Wentworth War MemorialPrint Page

-Commemorates those served in World War One.
-It was unveiled by Major General ("Fighting Charlie") Cox, commander of the 1st Australian Light Horse Brigade.
+The War Memorial commemorates those who served in World War One.
+It was unveiled by Major General ("Fighting Charlie") Cox, Commander of the 1st Australian Light Horse Brigade on Armistice Day 1922.
+A plaque was placed on the memorial in 1993 in memory of the Unknown Soldier and commemorating the 75th anniversary of Remembrance Day.

 Monument characteristics :